Can Dogs Eat Chocolate? Chocolate Toxicity in Dogs Calculator.

 Chocolate candy is not safe for dogs to eat.
 Chocolate contains substances like theobromine and caffeine, which are toxic to dogs.
 Even small amounts of chocolate can lead to chocolate poisoning, causing symptoms that range from mild (such as vomiting and diarrhea) to severe (such as heart issues, seizures, and potentially death).
 The severity of the symptoms often depends on the amount and type of chocolate ingested, as well as the size and health of the dog.

-Moreover, chocolate candy often contains additional ingredients that can be harmful to dogs, including high levels of sugar, fats, and sometimes artificial sweeteners like xylitol, which is extremely toxic to dogs even in very small quantities.
+Moreover, chocolate candy often contains additional ingredients that can harm dogs, including high sugar levels, fats, and sometimes artificial sweeteners like xylitol, which is extremely toxic to dogs, even in very small quantities.

 It’s important to keep all forms of chocolate, including chocolate candy, away from dogs.
 Opt for dog-specific treats that are safe and healthy for them.
 If your dog accidentally eats chocolate candy, it’s crucial to contact your veterinarian immediately for advice on the appropriate action to take.